galaxyproject/galaxy-hub/src/events/2021-02-papercuts/index.md

 **Calls between 8am and 6pm are shown in bold.**  No matter where you are in the world there should be 3 calls during your workday.

-## Interested?

-Interested?
-Then please join us on a call (and on [Gitter](https://gitter.im/galaxyproject/Lobby)) and we will get you on board.

 ### Before the event